Ledej/heaven-notifier/README.md

 # HeavenNotifier

-HeavenNotifier relays messages from GitHub's [deployments status API](http://developer.github.com/v3/repos/deployments/#deployment-statuses) to a chat service of your choice.
+HeavenNotifier relays messages from GitHub's [deployment status API](http://developer.github.com/v3/repos/deployments/#deployment-statuses) to a chat service of your choice.

 ![](http://cloudapp.atmos.org/image/1M1D2t1O2F15/Slack%202014-02-25%2020-34-13%202014-02-25%2020-34-15.jpg)

+This is an event funnel for deployment activity.
+You will have lots of systems doing deployments, and this is the part that routes info back via your preferred protocol.
+Go nuts.

 # Running Locally